ixofoundation/docs/Emerging Platform/Digital-Vouchers.md

 - The user presents a credential or token proving voucher ownership.

 ### Merchant Confirmation
-1. **Voucher Validation**
+**1. Voucher Validation**
 - The merchant’s system checks the voucher’s metadata, cryptographic signatures, and expiry.
 - Ensures the voucher has not already been redeemed or voided.
-2. **Authorization**
+**2. Authorization**
 - If valid, the merchant’s system requests redemption from the Redemption Contract.

 #### Example REST Call
 ```http